 To schedule time in the DTT for BRP execution with the responder, the initiator shall transmit a Grant frame to the responder in one of the following aMinBTIPeriod BIs beginning with the BI in which the SLS phase with the responder was last completed.
 In the Grant frame, the initiator shall set the RA field to the MAC address of the responder and the TA field to the MAC address of the initiator.
-In the Allocation Info field of the Grant frame, the AllocationType field shall be set to indicate SP, the source AID field shall be set to the AID of the initiator, the destination AID field shall be set to the broadcast AID and the Allocation Duration field shall be set to the expected duration of the BRP phase.
+In the Dynamic Allocation Info field of the Grant frame, the AllocationType field shall be set to indicate SP, the source AID field shall be set to the AID of the initiator, the destination AID field shall be set to the broadcast AID and the Allocation Duration field shall be set to the expected duration of the BRP phase.

 If the initiator receives at least one ScS frame from a responder within an A-BFT but did not transmit an ScS-Feedback frame to the responder within that A-BFT, the initiator may schedule time in the DTT for the responder to complete the RSS.
 To do that, the initiator shall transmit a Grant frame to the responder before the next A-BFT.
 In the Grant frame, the initiator shall set the RA field to the MAC address of the responder and the TA field to the MAC address of the initiator.
-In the Allocation Info field of the Grant frame, the AllocationType field shall be set to indicate SP, the source AID field shall be set to the broadcast AID, the destination AID field shall be set to the AID of the initiator and the Allocation Duration field shall be set to cover for at least the remaining duration of the RSS.
+In the Dynamic Allocation Info field of the Grant frame, the AllocationType field shall be set to indicate SP, the source AID field shall be set to the broadcast AID, the destination AID field shall be set to the AID of the initiator and the Allocation Duration field shall be set to cover for at least the remaining duration of the RSS.